 Iowa Supreme Court Interprets Feed Dealer Lien

 Agricultural supply dealer liens—intended to encourage suppliers to provide necessary feed and supplies to agricultural producers—can be difficult to enforce.
 An opinion issued by the Iowa Supreme Court today illustrates some of the complexity of this remedy.
 Quality Plus Feeds, Inc. v.
-Compeer Financial, FLCA, No. 21-0774 (January 13, 2023).
+Compeer Financial, FLCA, 984 N.W.2d 437 (Iowa 2023).

 Agricultural Supply Dealer Lien Background

 Iowa Code § 570A.3 grants an “agricultural lien” to an “agricultural supply dealer” who provides an agricultural supply to a farmer.
 This statute was enacted during the 1980s farm crisis to help debt-laden farmers buy livestock feed or crop inputs, such as seed, on credit so that they could continue operations.
 The lien is for the amount owed to the agricultural supply dealer for the retail cost of the supply, including labor.
 To perfect an agricultural supply dealer lien, the dealer must file a financing statement with the Iowa Secretary of State within 31 days after the date of purchase.
 The Iowa Supreme Court has held that the financing statement applies only to the product or service provided within the 31-day period prior to the filing.
 The filing does not cover subsequent deliveries.
 This means that a feed dealer making regular deliveries to the debtor must file the UCC-1 every 31 days to maintain perfection of the lien.